Hagie94/python_iptables/README.md

 # python_iptables
-An interface of iptables made with python it's only working on Linux
+An interface of iptables made with python \n it's only working on Linux